gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 }
 ```

-> There are a number of ways to apply styles to components, but here we will create each component directory in the `components` directory and pair `js` and `css` files each time we create a component.
+> There are a number of ways to apply styles to components, but here we will create each component directory in the `src/components` directory and pair `js` and `css` files each time we create a component.

 ### Import Header component in App Container
 Now that you've created the `Header` component, let's use `import` in the entry point `App.js`.